boilingdata/boilingdata-bdcli/ONBOARDING.md

 ### 3. Run your first query!

 You don't need AWS account and/or AWS credentials to use Boiling provided that somebody has shared data for you.

-Also, your account is pre-configured with AWS IAM Role that allows access to BoilingData demo data, so you can run some tests already without configuring AWS side of things.
+Also, your account is pre-configured with AWS IAM Role that allows access to BoilingData demo data, so you can run queries already without configuring AWS side of things.

 Before you can use DuckDB client, you need to generate temporary session token with BDCLI, the `--duckdbrc` switch tells BDCLI to store the credentials on DuckDB's rc file, which DuckDB reads when you launch the command line client.